Grantees

 New Justice Project

-Filling a critical niche organizing in historically Black North Minneapolis, NJP’s holistic approach includes campaigns for housing justice, equity in education, and safety beyond policing.
-Through the Workers Confluence Fund, NJP is working with the Minneapolis Building and Construction Trades Council to build new pathways into union careers for Black workers, with a particular focus on formerly incarcerated workers and green building trades through pre-apprenticeship programs.
+New Justice Project Minnesota fills a critical niche, organizing in the historically Black neighborhood of North Minneapolis.
+NJP calls itself “the political home for Black Minnesota, leading with love, liberation, and Black joy.”
+Their holistic approach includes campaigns for housing justice, environmental justice, and safety beyond policing.
+Through the Workers Confluence Fund, NJP is working with the Minneapolis Building and Construction Trades Council and Teamsters Local 120 to build new pathways into union careers for Black workers, with a particular focus on formerly incarcerated workers and green building trades through pre-apprenticeship programs.

 Restaurant Opportunities Center of Minnesota

-After their advocacy led to the 2019 passage of a sweeping Adult Entertainment Ordinance in Minneapolis, SWOP has focused on educating strippers about their rights under the ordinance and advocating for adequate enforcement resources.
-With Confluence support, SWOP is partnering with UNITE HERE Local 17 to explore additional options for building and holding worker power in their industry.
-Ideas include starting a strip club run as a worker cooperative and organizing through a guild model.
+SWOP’s advocacy led to the 2019 passage of a sweeping Adult Entertainment Ordinance in Minneapolis, and SWOP continues the work of educating strippers about their rights under the ordinance and advocating for adequate enforcement resources.

 Subscribe to our quarterly newsletter!